 Candy has been a special and fun part of Halloween since Americans first embraced the tradition of trick-or-treating in the 1950s, but the connection between sweets and the holiday goes back even further than that!
 If you keep these tricks in mind, it’s easy to include a moderate amount of treats in your Halloween celebration.

 Make a Plan

-Nearly 88 percent of parents report that they have a plan in place to help their children make smart decisions when it comes to the enjoyment of treats.
-Begin the conversation as soon as you start talking about Halloween – whether it’s while you’re decorating the house or shopping for costumes.
+Nearly 90 percent of parents report that they have a plan in place to help their children make informed choices when they enjoy treats.
+Begin the conversation as soon as you start talking about Halloween – whether you’re decorating the house or shopping for costumes.

 Understand Candy Portions

 After you’ve enjoyed a few treats on Halloween, portion out treats for later by putting two or three pieces of candy into small bags.
 That way, you’re ready to talk about balance with your children as you enjoy treats over the following days and weeks.

 Enjoy a balanced dinner together before you go out trick-or-treating.
 It’s important to talk about balance not just around Halloween, but throughout the year.